adafruit/build-mpy/README.rst

 build-mpy
 =========

-GitHub Actions for building packages of .mpy files for CircuitPython projects
+GitHub Action for building packages of .mpy files for CircuitPython projects and attaching them to releases as ZIP files.

 Examples
 ========